Aalekhyamatta/frtproject/README.md

 # frtproject
+TRAVEL
 azure link:https://ashy-sand-0a129e310.3.azurestaticapps.net/

-Features:
+## Features and Functionalities 😃

->Interactive and responsive UI
+- Interactive and responsive UI.
->Has many grphical and visual innovative elements
+- Has many graphical and visual innovative effects.
+- Have an aesthetically pleasing visual design and architecture.
+- Has collection of many web pages including Home, About Us, Contact, Destination
+- User can know about travel information through this website.

 screenshots:
 ![image](https://github.com/Aalekhyamatta/frtproject/assets/108809892/4fece908-d736-454b-9811-e61f9a615b09)